JL-43/python_catmon/story.md

 "Yep."

-"What do the cats have to do with it?"
+"What do the cats have to do with it?", your dad chuckles

 "More of a culture fit kind of thing"

 "Oh--times really are kind of strange now, huh, son.

-Well, I'm sure you'll get the hang of it soon too"
+Well, I'm sure you'll get the hang of it soon too", he gives you a big grin

+"Thanks dad", you smile back

+"I heard there was a sale in the supermarket near the city today for meat.
+Why don't you go get us some sukiyaki meat and I'll make some of your favorite tonight?"

-"Thanks dad"
+"Sure, dad"

+Received Sukiyaki money

+"Oh, and here son, I have some left over tuna sandwich.
+You probably haven't eaten yet, have you?

+Received Left-over Tuna Sandwich

+"Thanks" you grin

+You make your way to the supermarket that is towards the city, right past the police barricade actually

+--create section that introduces you to the catmon you selected in the screen earlier (same cat that was in the tree) and you give it your tuna sandwich